-The Best iPhones to buy in Summer 2021: Apple has a phone for every need!
+The Best iPhones to buy in Fall 2021: Apple has an iPhone for every budget!

 Navigate this article:

 - Best iPhone for most people: iPhone 12

 - Best flagship iPhone: iPhone 13 Pro Max